Bass Fishing From Shore - How to Fish From the Bank

 Patience is the key in the winter.
-Bass will be hard to come by, and you might not catch much at all.
+Bass will be hard to come by, and you might not catch much.
 Trying a deep-diving crankbait or a drop shot rig gives me the best success when bank fishing in the winter.

 Best Shore Fishing Equipment

 Fishing from the bank requires moving around quite a bit.
-However, unlike fishing from a boat, you will need to downsize the equipment you use and travel much lighter.
+However, unlike fishing from a boat, you need to downsize your equipment and travel much more lighter.

 Packing your tackle correctly and being prepared for shore fishing will give you the most success on your fishing trip and make it so much more enjoyable.